tide-foundation/heimdall/README.md

     homeORKUrl: "http://localhost:1001",
     vendorReturnAuthUrl: "http://localhost:6001?jwt=",
     enclaveRequest: {
-        getUserInfoFirst: true, // 2 step process - we need to define a callback that returns a customModel
         refreshToken: true, // I want a TideJWT returned
         customModel: undefined // I do not want to provide a customModel - yet }